mikeroyal/Apple-Silicon-Guide/README.md

 [Back to the Top](#table-of-contents)

 [Whisky](https://github.com/IsaacMarovitz/Whisky) is tool that provides a clean and easy to use graphical wrapper for Wine built in native SwiftUI.
 It can make and manage bottles, install and run Windows apps and games.
-Whisky is built on top of [CrossOver 22.1.1](https://www.codeweavers.com/crossover/download-now) and Apple's [Game Porting Toolkit](https://github.com/apple/homebrew-apple/tree/main/Formula)developed by [Isaac Marovitz](https://twitter.com/isaacmarovitz) and help form [Gcenx](https://github.com/Gcenx).
+Whisky is built on top of [CrossOver 22.1.1](https://www.codeweavers.com/crossover/download-now) and Apple's [Game Porting Toolkit](https://github.com/apple/homebrew-apple/tree/main/Formula) developed by [Isaac Marovitz](https://twitter.com/isaacmarovitz) and help from [Gcenx](https://github.com/Gcenx).

 <p align="center">
 <img src="https://github.com/mikeroyal/Apple-Silicon-Guide/assets/45159366/d1f60a22-6b30-4406-a837-6e37ea72f22d">